2026 BMW Lasqueti Island Regatta

 4.0 Sailing Instructions and Skipper’s Package

 The Skipper’s Package will be given out upon arrival and will include the Sailing Instructions.
-The Sailing Instructions and this Notice of Race along
+The Sailing Instructions and this Notice of Race along with any amendments will be posted on the SCYC website starting May 25.

 5.0 Skippers’ Meetings

-Skippers’ Meeting for the BMW Lasqueti Island Race will be held at the Fairwinds Marina office at 0800 hours on Saturday, May 31.
+Skippers’ Meeting for the BMW Lasqueti Island Race will be held at the Fairwinds Marina office at 0800 hours on Saturday, May 30.

 6.0 Divisions